wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/advanced-ediscovery/includes/manage.md

 - Implementing compliance boundaries
 - Closing or deleting a case

+> [!NOTE]
+> The Security & Compliance Center is now Microsoft 365 Defender

 ## Permissions and licensing
 This section explains permissions that a user must have to manage the following:
 - Use Advanced eDiscovery